msantos/xmppipe/README.md

 xmppipe: stdio over XMPP
 ========================

-xmppipe can be used in a shell pipeline to redirect stdin/stdout to an XMPP MUC (XEP-0045). xmppipe supports flow control using stream management (XEP-0198) and can optionally deal with overload by acting as a circuit breaker or discarding messages.
+xmppipe redirects stdin/stdout in a shell pipeline to an XMPP MUC (XEP-0045). xmppipe supports flow control using stream management (XEP-0198) and can optionally deal with overload by acting as a circuit breaker or discarding messages.

-To support line oriented tools like grep, sed and awk, the message body is percent escaped.
+xmppipe works with line oriented tools like grep, sed and awk by outputting each message as a newline terminated, percent escaped string.

 Usage
 -----